 Are the office’s hours convenient for you?
 Your dog will need preventive care, vaccinations and regularly scheduled exams, so it’s important that the practice’s hours mesh with your schedule.

-At Poster Veterinary Associates, we offer Saturday hours for busy pet parents who can’t make it in for appointments during business hours.
+At Westport Veterinary Associates, we offer Saturday hours for busy pet parents who can’t make it in for appointments during business hours.

 What equipment do you have onsite?